singhshashi/electron-packager-prune-issue-repro/README.md

 # electron-packager-prune-issue-repro
-Repro issue with prune when using electron packager.
+Repro issue with Packaging with electron-forge

 There are two branches in this repo.
 THe main branch where the code works as expected and the bugWithPackager branch where the issue exists.